This is a PhD level project.

 This is where our approach based on logic and automated reasoning come in.
 Generally speaking, our idea is to exploit research from relevant AI areas like diagnosis, planning, temporal logic, automated reasoning (first-order, ontologies) and probabilistic inference in an implemented system and making its features available through a re-usable modeling language.

 Our system has been developed originally for factory floor monitoring and is currently being extended and validated for supply chain monitoring.
-But it is far from finished and we always seek to extend it and apply to new areas (e.g. data cleansing is promising).
+But it is far from finished and we always seek to extend it for new functionality and applications.

 Automated Reasoning, Temporal Logic, Probabilistic Reasoning, Ontologies, Scala